 COMP BTa

-Article 77a
+Article 77a (> applies to Art.
+1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Transitional provisions

-The tasks and position of the Executive Director appointed in accordance with Regulation No 1093/2010 as last amended by Directive (EU) 2015/2366 and in office on [PO: please insert date 3 months after the entry into force of this Regulation] shall cease on that date.
+The tasks and position of the Executive Director appointed in accordance with this Regulation as last amended by Directive (EU) 2015/2366 and in office on [PO: please insert date 3 months after the entry into force of this Regulation] shall cease on that date.

-The tasks and position of the Chairperson appointed in accordance with Regulation No 1093/2010 as last amended by Directive (EU) 2015/2366 and in office on [PO: please insert date 3 months after the entry into force of this Regulation] shall continue until its expiry.
+The tasks and position of the Chairperson appointed in accordance with this Regulation as last amended by Directive (EU) 2015/2366 and in office on [PO: please insert date 3 months after the entry into force of this Regulation] shall continue until its expiry.

-The tasks and position of the members of the Management Board appointed in accordance with Regulation No 1093/2010 as last amended by Directive (EU) 2015/2366 and in office on [PO: please insert date 3 months after the entry into force of this Regulation] shall cease on that date.
+The tasks and position of the members of the Management Board appointed in accordance with this Regulation as last amended by Directive (EU) 2015/2366 and in office on [PO: please insert date 3 months after the entry into force of this Regulation] shall cease on that date.

 AMs tabled specifically to Article 77a of the EBA Regulation that fall if COMP is adopted: 862 Balz